 So why does this happen?
 In the article that follows, we explore the various pros and cons of counter dependency.

 Those who are counter dependent will refuse to rely on others (even their loved ones) for support.
-Unfortunately, a counter dependency is a sign of bad mental health and should be addressed urgently.
+Unfortunately, counter-dependency is a sign of bad mental health.
+It needs to be addressed and that too urgently before it causes further damage.

 Root Cause of Counter Dependence